 Research Cluster support

-The Vice-President, Research & Innovation and the Provost & Vice-President, Academic have established the Grants for Catalyzing Research Clusters (GCRC) competition to provide seed funding in support of developing clusters of research excellence led by researchers at its Vancouver campus.
+The Vice-President, Research & Innovation and the Provost & Vice-President, Academic, UBC Vancouver have established the Grants for Catalyzing Research Clusters (GCRC) competition to provide funding in support of developing clusters of research excellence led by researchers at its Vancouver campus.
+Grants are enabled by the UBC Vancouver Academic Excellence Funds in support of Research Excellence Strategy 6 (Collaborative Clusters) in UBC’s strategic plan.